 The new cabin has 2 bedrooms and a sleeping loft.
 We also have a futon bed on the spacious porch where we can hear the river.
 It has an outdoor shower under the porch.
 The wood stove keeps it cozy in winter.

 The log cabin has one bedroom with a queen sized bed and a spacious loft with two twin beds (they are now together to make a king sized bed).
 It has one bathroom.
 It is hard to heat so it is no longer used in cold weather.
 Tent camping is available down by the river.
 Camping there would be quite lovely.

 Meals: shopping, preparation and clean up will be shared but he cost of food will be provided.
 Special diets are fine.
 A restaurant meal in town is a possibility.

 Alcohol: We enjoy craft beer or wine with dinner.
 Drunkenness will not be tolerated.

 Phone reception: At the log cabin phone and data are good with AT&T; not as good with Verizon.
 Internet at the log cabin on Verizon is slow, and at times extremely slow, but most of the time it's good enough for email and social media.
+AT&T, Sprint and Boost are ok at the new cabin, Verizon not at all.
 Otherwise my favorite grocery has WiFi and serves food and draft beer.
-Service especially at the new cabin depends on your provider- some work fine.

 For many folks just hanging out on or by the river would be enough but there is plenty of other stuff to do.
 Boone is the home of Appalachian State University with all its associated great food, local beer and activities.
 The Blue Ridge Parkway is within 7 miles.
 A 26 minute drive gets you to Elk Knob with a 1.9 mile hike to its peak and splendid views.
 Rocky Knob Mountain Bike Park is 3 miles away and has trails that allow runners and hikers.
 There are other hiking opportunities close by including a splendid green-way that follows the river into town.